pupattan/cricheroes/README.md

 # cricheroes
-Python APIs to fetch and store team data from cricheroes.in
+Python APIs to fetch and store data of a particular team from cricheroes.in

 # Set up
 ## Install Google Chrome